LangeJustin/Vorto-Website/content/tutorials/index.md

 title: Tutorials
 weight: 30
 ---
-## Connecting a GroviPi sensor
+## Connecting a GrovePi
-This tutorial explains how to generate a simple Pyhton application for you GrovePi that sends sensor data using MQTT.
+This tutorial explains how to generate a simple Python application for you GrovePi that sends sensor data to Eclipse Hono using MQTT.

 ### Prerequisites